webaverse/docs/docs/dev-guides/3-distributing-xrpackage.md

 Baking is the process where a `.wbn` XRPackage is taken as input and run within a browser, where it is rewritten with an added generated icons that store collision meshes and preview screenshots for packages.

-Our CLI tool does this for you completely automatically!
+The `xrpk` CLI tool can be used to "bake" packages in conjunction with your browser.
 The rest of this page assumes you have the XRPackage CLI tool (`xrpk`) installed (see [the previous section](./2-creating-an-xrpk.md#install-xrpackage)) and have performed the baking process on your `.wbn` XRPackage:

 ```bash
 $ xrpk bake ./path/to/.wbn